GabrielSlima/blog/articles/clean-code-clean-systems.md

         based on their type (trace, business rules and so on) by the Logstash.
     </p>
     <p>
-        Due to some performance problems (this can be another article too) the team decided to prioritize a new requirement for log streaming.
+        Due to some performance issues (this can be another article too) the team decided to prioritize a new requirement for log streaming.
 Disable/Enable log streams and the possibility of choosing which "Microservice" to produce log streams and what type of log streams to produce.
     </p>